peakflames/mogzi/README.md

 ### Markdown File Processing

-The application automatically processes Markdown files from the `.\data` directory:
+When a directory is specified, the application processes all Markdown files from that location:

 - Files are loaded at startup
 - Large files (>10,000 words) are automatically chunked for processing
 - File contents are incorporated into the chat context